JJooaa/JJooaa/README.md

 - I help clients build and maintain their software.
 I take care of the backend and also the frontend

 ## About Me 🔥
-- A new hobby every season...
+A new hobby every season...
 Sometimes jumping on trampolines, climbing walls or lifting weights at the gym

+> Learning something new everyday is good. - Joa Leitola 2069

 ## Skills
 <div>